 Research | Lab Members | More on Anthony Griffiths

 Many of these studies exploit recent advances in sequencing.
-We have several Illumina sequencing machines on our campus and a miSeq in our laboratory.
-This system permits quantification of the individual viral genotypes in a sample and we have developed techniques to rapidly sequence whole viral genomes, including the 5’ and 3’ termini.
-We are expanding the use of these machines into other areas including gene expression and ribosome profiling of cells and tissues infected with BSL-4 pathogens.
+They have several Illumina sequencing machines on our campus and a miSeq in the laboratory.
+This system permits quantification of the individual viral genotypes in a sample and they have developed techniques to rapidly sequence whole viral genomes, including the 5’ and 3’ termini.
+They are expanding the use of these machines into other areas including gene expression and ribosome profiling of cells and tissues infected with BSL-4 pathogens.

 Complete List of Publications

 [return to top]